-Gross additions include increases in the cost basis of investments resulting from new portfolio investments, paid-in-kind interest or dividends, the amortization of discounts and closing tees and the exchange of one or more existing securities.
-Gross reductions include decreases in the cost basis of investments resulting from principal repayments or sales and the exchange of one or more existing securities for one or more new securities.
-Gross reductions also include previously recognized depreciation on investments that become control or affiliate investments during the period.
-As of March 31, 2018, the Company's investment in Gibraltar Business Capital, LLC became classified as a control investment as a result of obtaining a controlling financial interest.
-Hercules Adviser LLC is a wholly-owned subsidiary providing investment management and other services to External Parties.
-As of March 31, 2017, the Company's investment in Tectura Corporation became classified as a control investment as of result of obtaining more than 50% representation on the portfolio company's board.
+(4) Gross reductions include decreases in the cost basis of investments resulting from principal repayments or sales and the exchange of one or more existing securities for one or more new securities.
+Gross reductions also include previously recognized depreciation on investments that become control or affiliate investments during the period recognized depreciation on investments that become control or affiliate investments during the period.

+(5) As of March 31, 2018, the Company's investment in Gibraltar Business Capital, LLC became classified as a control investment as a result of obtaining a controlling financial interest.

+(6) Hercules Adviser LLC is a wholly-owned subsidiary providing investment management and other services to External Parties.

+(7) As of March 31, 2017, the Company's investment in Tectura Corporation became classified as a control investment as of result of obtaining more than 50% representation on the portfolio company's board.
 In May 2018, the Company purchased common shares, thereby obtaining greater than 25% of voting securities of Tectura as of June 30, 2018.

-As of March 23, 2021, the Company's investment in Black Crow A1, Inc. became classified as an affiliate investment as a result of obtaining more than 5% but less than 25% of the voting securities of the portfolio company.
-As of December 11, 2020, the Company's investment in Pineapple Energy LLC became classified as an affiliate investment as a result of obtaining more than 5% but less than 25% of the voting securities of the portfolio company.
-As of September 30, 2017, the Company's investment in Solar Spectrum Holdings LLC (p.k.a.
-Sungevity, Inc.) became classified as an affiliate investment due to a reduction in equity ownership.
-(5) (6) (7)
+(8) As of March 23, 2021, the Company's investment in Black Crow AI, Inc. became classified as an affiliate investment as a result of obtaining more than 5% but less than 25% of the voting securities of the portfolio company.

+(9) As of December 11, 2020, the Company's investment in Pineapple Energy LLC became classified as an affiliate investment as a result of obtaining more than 5% but less than 25% of the voting securities of the portfolio company.

+(10) As of June 30, 2021, the Company's investments in Solar Spectrum Holdings LLC (p.k.a.
+Sungevity, Inc.) were written off for a realized loss.

-HERCULES CAPITAL, INC. CONSOLIDATED SCHEDULE OF INVESTMENTS IN AND ADVANCES TO AFFILIATES As of March 31, 2021 (unaudited) (in thousands)
+HERCULES CAPITAL, INC. CONSOLIDATED SCHEDULE OF INVESTMENTS IN AND ADVANCES TO AFFILIATES As of June 30, 2021 (unaudited)

+(in thousands)